 What Is Maladaptive Daydreaming?

 Maladaptive daydreaming is defined as daydreaming that is both very excessive and extremely immersive.
-It's "the ability to daydream in a very unique way, which is more immersive, fanciful, vivid, emotional, than most people," Dr. Soffer-Dudek explained, coupled with the compulsion to do it "excessively, to the point where it harms your life or impairs different domains of functioning."
+It's "the ability to daydream in a very unique way, which is more immersive, fanciful, vivid, emotional, than most people," Dr. Soffer-Dudek explains.
+People experiencing this likely also have the compulsion to do it "excessively, to the point where it harms your life or impairs different domains of functioning."

-Dr. Soffer-Dudek compared it to watching a soap opera or a movie, "but you're in the movie, so it's even more exciting."
-People with maladaptive daydreaming can spend hours in the daydream without wanting to stop; the behavior tends to become addictive.
+Dr. Soffer-Dudek compares it to watching a soap opera or a movie, "but you're in the movie, so it's even more exciting."
+People with maladaptive daydreaming can spend hours in the daydream without wanting to stop, and yes, the behavior tends to become addictive.
 In her research, Dr. Soffer-Dudek has observed that maladaptive daydreaming also appears to be more prevalent among young people, though people of any age can experience it.

-How Do You Know If You Have Maladaptive Daydreaming?
+How Do You Know If You Are Maladaptive Daydreaming?

-If you're wondering whether your daydreams qualify, know that Dr. Soffer-Dudek described maladaptive daydreaming as a spectrum, with varying experiences between people.
-If you're experiencing maladaptive daydreaming, though, two things will always be true:
+If you're wondering whether your daydreams qualify, know that Dr. Soffer-Dudek describes maladaptive daydreaming as a spectrum, with varying experiences between people.
+If you're experiencing maladaptive daydreaming, though, two things are always true:

 Dr. Somer created a 16-item questionnaire to help doctors assess whether their patients have maladaptive daydreaming, which goes into more detail about what the daydream experience is like.